Nil-Store/nil-store/metaspec-v2.md

 - `meta_inclusion[]` are Merkle proofs to `meta_root` for the relevant sliver commitments.
 - `witness_meta_root` and `witness_C_root` bind to on‑chain Deal metadata and DU commit.

-On‑chain action: Any party MAY call `MarkInconsistent(C_root, evidence_root)` on L1 (DA chain), where `evidence_root` is a Poseidon‑Merkle root of ≥ f+1 `InconsistencyProof`s from distinct SPs.
-If valid, the DU is marked invalid, excluded from PoS²/BW accounting, and the writer’s escrowed $STOR is slashed per §7.3.
+On‑chain action (DoS‑safe): Any party MAY call `MarkInconsistent(C_root, evidence_root)` on L1 with a refundable **bond** ≥ `B_min` (DAO‑tunable).
+The contract verifies at most `K_max` symbols/openings per call (cost‑capped).
+If ≥ f+1 proofs from distinct SPs verify, the DU is marked invalid, excluded from PoS²/BW accounting, the writer’s escrowed $STOR is slashed per §7.3, and the bond is refunded; otherwise the bond is burned.
+Repeat submissions for the same `C_root` within a cool‑off window are rejected.

 #### 3.2.z.5 Lattice Coupling
 Resolved profiles MUST respect §3.2.y placement rules for 2D cases, and the standard ring‑cell separation for RS.